 When I was younger I wasn’t as smart as I am today.

-When I planted my small commercial apple orchard about 25 years ago I didn’t have any practical experience with growing apple trees.
+When I planted my small commercial apple orchard over 25 years ago I didn’t have any practical experience with growing apple trees.
 I was pretty much a babe in the woods.

 I relied upon books, pamphlets and advice from the local agriculture extension office and pomologists.
 Back then the “expert” advice for spacing semi dwarf apple trees was 12′ to 15′ feet apart.